 - unexplained weight gain

-Doctors typically use the following procedures to diagnose high testosterone in males and females:
+Doctors typically use the following procedures to diagnose high testosterone in males:

 A physical examination

-A doctor may check for signs and symptoms of high testosterone, including excessive body hair, acne, and increased muscle mass.
+A doctor may check for signs and symptoms of high testosterone, including acne and increased muscle mass.
 They will also ask about a person’s libido and mood.

 A doctor may order blood tests to check the person’s testosterone hormone levels.
-They may also check the levels of glucose and cholesterol, as these are commonly raised in people with high testosterone.
+They may also check their glucose and cholesterol, as testosterone levels can affect them.

-Where excessive testosterone levels result from anabolic steroid use or testosterone supplementation, ceasing the use of these substances will usually resolve the issue.
+Where high testosterone levels result from anabolic steroid use or testosterone supplementation, discontinuing these substances will usually resolve the issue.